It’s pretty normal to want to know how our bench press stacks up compared to other guys (see how strong is the average guy.)

 Now, obviously, growth isn’t linear.
 You may run into injuries, catch a cold, or run into a family emergency, etc.

 There’s also the consideration of plateaus and diminishing returns.
 The closer you get to your genetic ceiling, the slower your results will be.
-This is why ectomorphs (skinny and skinny-fat) can get such rapid gains in muscle size and strength compared to an advanced lifter who’s been training hard for 15 years.
+This is why ectomorphs (skinny and skinny-fat people) can get such rapid gains in muscle size and strength compared to an advanced lifter who’s been training hard for 15 years.

 But let’s say you wanted to get from 135-pound bench to 225 pounds.
 You might use Greg’s survey results as a starting point and guess that it would take around 13 months of training at 7 pounds added each month or 11 months at 8 pounds per month.